What is an Apiary: How Beekeepers Use Them

 What is an Apiary?

-But, an apiary involves honey bees.
-In the United States, the European Honey Bee (Apis mellifera) is managed in manmade hives.
+In the United States, you will find the European Honey Bee (Apis mellifera) managed in manmade hives.
 Do you have a couple of beehives in your backyard?
 If so, you are the proud owner of an apiary.

 Pronunciation

 The word apiary is often erroneously associated with apes or monkeys.
-But no, that does not apply in this case.
 To understand the use of this word in reference to bees, first we need to look at the word’s origin.

 All animals and insects have scientific names.
 “Apis mellifera” is the Latin word for honey bee.
-This first word is the genus “Apis” meaning bee and the second word “mellifera” means honey bearing.
+The first word is the genus “Apis” meaning bee and the second word “mellifera” means honey bearing.

 The term apiary is a “bee place”.
 It describes a plot of land that contains beehives managed by a beekeeper.

 An apiary can be any size from 2 hives for a hobby beekeeper to a thousand hives for a commercial beekeeper.
-Most large beekeepers haves more than 1 bee yard or apiary.
+However, most large beekeepers haves more than 1 bee yard or apiary are this is better foraging for the bees.

 - easier hive management